 Why You Should be Stretching

 Torres found that people have injuries like golf or tennis elbow, but don’t even play those sports.
 Clients would resist stretching or rely on the same stretches they’ve been doing since high school, like grabbing one foot behind you to stretch the hamstrings or pushing an arm held at a right angle against a door frame.
-Neither are particularly effective.
+Neither are particularly effective and they do nothing to improve flexibility.

 “Stretching has all sorts of connotations for men … they usually think it has to be about yoga.
 We actually don’t recommend yoga.
 It doesn’t provide active flexibility.
 For guys especially, you’re also at the mercy of an instructor who, more often than not, is focused on women and women’s bodies,” says Torres.
 “We encourage a direct, focused strategy to open up muscles, emphasizing active flexibility.
 Every strength movement should be complemented with a counter stretch.
 Stretching should also be done between sets to allow more blood flow, not left for the end.
 What’s most important is that stretching strengthens connective tissue, cutting down on the strain and tear of tendons.
 It’s about education; informing and inspiring movement.
 There are benefits to a properly executed handstand that you’ll never get from an overhead barbell press where you don’t straighten your arms.”